 For many Australians, a meat pie at lunch with a good squirt of tomato sauce or ketchup is almost a daily ritual.
 In fact, when I lived in Australia, I often preferred a meat pie to a sandwich, the latter being something which I probably ate everyday at school and which, to this day, still brings me reminders of starched school uniforms and knee-high socks.
 I previously shared with you a fabulous recipe

+These delicious Tahini & Almond Cookies are a perfect way to use up a tub of tahini!
 I was first introduced to these cookies by my work colleagues who travelled frequently to Israel to visit their friends and family.
 On one occasion, one colleague returned with a box of these moreish cookies to share in the office, and I was instantly hooked.
-To say that I helped myself to more than my fair share would be a gross understatement; I embarrassed myself by dipping into the cookie jar every time
+To say that I helped myself to more than my fair

 I had a sudden inkling to make crumpets the other day, somewhat unusual because I was only ever a mild fan of these yeasted breads when I was a child.
 My memories of crumpets are of the shop-bought kind which were round, thick and spongy in texture.
 Once lightly toasted, a generous slather of butter was obligatory, as was a good dollop of runny honey or jam.
 As a child, perhaps the allure